unfoldingWord/gateway-admin/TESTING.md

 ### UNABLE_TO_RETRIEVE_MANIFEST = "Unable to retrieve manifest"
 This is likely a network or access error.
 Propose that the admin be informed to try again later or fix possible access permissions.

-### "xxx missing"
-This status is shown for TW and TA resources (Bible and OBS).
-Action will show the user the items that are missing. **DONE**

-### "No TWL repo" and "See TWL error"
-These two statuses are possible for the TW resource.
-Since the TW resources for a book cannot be determined with the TWL, these are possible outcomes.
-There is no action to be taken for TW, since the action must be taken for TWL instead.
-Tooltip will provide a fuller explanation of the status.

-### "No TN repo" and "See TN error"
-This is same as preceding but for the TA resource.